Women and Girls Initiative #WGI

-- Edinburg.
+- Edinburgh.
 WEI participated in a roundtable discussion organized by Women’s Enterprise Scotland (WES) to discuss the WES’ contribution to the Think 20 Policy Brief on Women in the Rural Economy and the findings of the WES report on Women in Enterprise in Scotland Report.

 - Newcastle.
 Dinah Bennett and Margo Thomas participated in VentureFest North East.
 This event which attracted hundreds of start-ups from across the North East of England was organized by the Innovation SuperNetwork North East England as part of the North East LEP’s innovation programme.

 - Durham.
-Margo Thomas participated in a presentation and discussion on Women’s Economic Empowerment and The Costs of Inequity.
+Dr Margo Thomas participated in a presentation and discussion on Women’s Economic Empowerment and The Costs of Inequity.
 This event was hosted and co-sponsored by Dr. Susan Frenk, Principal of St Aidan’s College at Durham University in partnership with Societal Innovation and Enterprise Forum, (SIEF) Durham University.
 Approximately 50 participants representing academia, private sector and policy makers attended and actively engaged in discussion following the presentation.
 Dr. Nicola Patterson, Senior Lecturer in the University of Newcastle Business School, commented that this was “A thought provoking and inspiring seminar and conversation … A sign of a great event when you leave wanting more!”

 Dinah Bennett of WEI and Dr Nicola Patterson of Newcastle University, in the United Kingdom, have launched Gender and Entrepreneurship North East (GENE) of England to fill a gap that exists in the region in terms of policy and practice for women’s entrepreneurship.
 The first scoping event in September was a great success and GENE is planning further events in different parts of the region over the coming months.